Information for Prospective Residents

 - Email all group members the name of the roommate group and the password so they can add their name to the group that the group leader created.

 - ALL roommate group members must visit myhousing.udayton.edu to complete the individual housing contract and join the roommate group.

-- IMPORTANT: ArtStreet applicants do not need to complete steps 8 & 9 on myhousing.udayton.edu.
+- IMPORTANT: ArtStreet applicants do not need to complete questions 10-13 on myhousing.udayton.edu (adviser information).
 This is for neighborhood houses only (ArtStreet is considered a living learning community, not a neighborhood house).

 - Complete the ArtStreet Group Application questions and submit Word document via email to email@example.com

 Questions?
 Contact Nicole Rottmueller-Jones, Assistant Director of ArtStreet, at firstname.lastname@example.org or 937-229-5101.

 The following questions must be answered as a group.
 For application document and submission instructions, visit the Housing and Residence Life website >>

 1. How will your group contribute to the vision and values of ArtStreet?